-One Direction Update: Harry Style, Liam Payne, Louis Tomlinson and Niall Horan Reunion Certain, Timetable Uncertain
+One Direction Update: Harry Styles, Liam Payne, Louis Tomlinson, And Niall Horan Reunion Certain, Timetable Uncertain

 When will Directioners hear music from Harry Styles and Louis Tomlinson?
 Apparently, Niall Horan will release his music more than four months from now, and Liam is getting close to completion.

 Will One Direction tour individually with their solo albums?
-It seems logical that they might, but there is no word on any touring plans yet, from Harry Styles, Liam Payne, Louis Tomlinson and Niall Horan.
+It seems logical that they might, but there is no word on any touring plans yet from Harry Styles, Liam Payne, Louis Tomlinson, and Niall Horan.

-The One Direction reunion with Harry Styles will happen according to Liam Payne, Niall Horan and now Louis Tomlinson, but there is no definite timetable.
+The One Direction reunion with Harry Styles will happen according to Liam Payne, Niall Horan, and now Louis Tomlinson, but there is no definite timetable.

 [Featured Image by Rick Kern/Getty Images]